 How to build a marketing funnel

-Below are 10 steps that you must follow to ensure success in your marketing funnels.
+Below are ten steps that you must follow to ensure success in your marketing funnels.

 #1 Know your market

-This is the first thing you need to understand.
-I don’t mean know what market your product or service is aimed at, I mean to know who is in the market, what they are doing for customer acquisition and what you are up against.
-This will help with your customer acquisition and brand awareness.
+Knowing your market is the first thing you need to understand.
+I don’t mean to know what market your product or service targets.
+I mean to know who is in the market, what they are doing for customer acquisition and what you are up against.
+Identifying this will help with your customer acquisition and brand awareness.

 #2 Know your client

 #3 Devise your strategy

-If you have completed steps 1 and 2, you are in a solid position to develop high performing marketing funnels although there is still a lot more to do.
-After doing your competitor analysis and defining your personas you need to define your marketing strategy.
+If you have completed steps 1 and 2, you are in a solid position to develop high-performing marketing funnels, although there is still much more to do.
+After doing your competitor analysis and defining your personas, you need to define your marketing strategy.

 Your persona work will have given you the information you need to know:

 - what content your prospects prefer,

-- what social media channels they are active for work-related information in,
+- what social media channels they are active for work-related content in,

 - what offline channels they use,

 - what frustrations led to consideration for a product or service like the one you offer

 - Why do they prefer your approach or your rival’s approach in choosing their final choices

 - Who is responsible for what choice at which stage of the decision-making process

 These are just a few critical pieces of information that you will need to devise your content-led inbound marketing strategy.
 The work you should have done by now will reveal more than I have listed, but you should get the gist.

 #4 Find the skills

-Let’s face it, not all of us are creatives, writing content and copy or producing graphics and videos are not everyday skills.
-We often have to outsource these so make sure you know where to go for what you need.
-Although I'm a great believer in refraining to attempt something through fear of it not being polished enough, ultimately you shouldn’t refuse a content type for that reason.
+Let’s face it, not all of us are creatives; writing content and copy or producing graphics and videos are not everyday skills.
+We often have to outsource these, so make sure you know where to go for what you need.
+Although I’m a great believer in refraining from attempting something through fear of it not being polished enough, ultimately, you shouldn’t refuse a content type for that reason.

 For example, I found a video/production company, and I chose them because they approach their production of video content from an inbound marketing perspective.
 This aligned our strategic goals.